Hairy Lip Fern

 Scattered mostly south of the Missouri River, but absent from the Mississippi Lowlands of the Bootheel.

-This and many other American lip ferns were included in genus Cheilanthes for many years.
-In 2013, a couple of pteridologists (fern scientists) published their research showing how that genus contained a number of species groups that were rather widely different genetically.
-They argued that the different subgroups should be put into separate genera, and they placed our lip ferns into a new genus, Myriopteris.
+Taxonomy: Hairy lip fern and many other American lip ferns have been included in genus Cheilanthes for many years.
+In 2013, some pteridologists (fern scientists) published their research showing how that genus contained a number of species groups that were rather widely different genetically.
+They argued that the different subgroups should be divided into separate genera, and they placed our lip ferns into genus Myriopteris.
+Some authorities have accepted the new genus; others have not.

 Life Cycle